AudriBanik/finalproject/README.md

 ### Dataset
-For the investigations, the publicly accessible CelebFaces Attributes (CelebA) dataset is used.
-For easy access, the dataset has been incorporated into the codebase.
-The CelebA dataset is described in further detail [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+For the investigations, the publicly accessible PEMS-BAY and METR-LA datasets are used.
+For easy access, the datasets have been incorporated into the codebase.
+The PEMS-BAY and METR-LA datasets are described in further detail [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

 ### How to Use
 1. Make a local copy of the repository.